-If you are a seafood lover, you will be really disappointed to know that seafood and fish are off limits during gout flare-ups because they are other main sources of the uric acid (purines) in your diet.
+If you are a seafood lover, you will be disappointed to know that seafood and fish are off limits during gout flare-ups because they are other sources of the uric acid (purines) in your diet.
 Besides, herring, anchovies, tuna, sardines and other oily fishes should also cut back on your dinner table because they not only aggravate gout symptoms but also trigger one.
-However, when your gout can be under control, it’s OK to indulge in scallops, shrimp, lobster, crab salmon, or eel.
+However, when your gout can be under control, it is OK to indulge in scallops, shrimp, lobster, crab salmon, or eel.
 You need to be sure that you do not eat more than 4 to 6 ounces per day of whatever kind of seafood and fish you choose to eat.

-4. Beer And Alcohol
+4. Foods High in Uric Acid: Beer And Alcohol

 In fact, beer is twice as bad for people with gout than seafood and meats.
 That is because it will raise the production of the uric acid levels in the body and make the body more difficult to remove the excess uric acid.
 Although alcohol does not have much harm compared with beer, it can still raise uric acid levels.
-Hence, most doctors always recommend avoiding all beer and alcohol if you suffer from gout.
+Hence, most doctors always recommend avoiding all beer and liquor if you suffer from gout.